Newly renovated Four Seasons hotel with new restaurant from Anne-Sophie Pic providing intricate dishes with good return

 The desserts were very good and the signature Millefueille standing out – although you can’t see from the photo, inside were layers of fine pastry with jasmine jelly are concealled within the cube of royal icing of eggwhite and sugar.
 This was clever in design, light with lemon and citric notes coming through from the sweet pepper foam at the same time.
 Green tea seems to be a very important part of Anne-Sophie’s preferences and I was glad to taste this in a softened way within the ice cream and not a lump of bitter ice as I have had in the past.
 Petit fours including a mini cheese cake and marshmallow infused with chartruse were a fair finish.

 So all in all, a well done collection of dishes but with some points that were noticeable at the same time.
-Ultra picky points include napkins not being refolded when away from the table (not the end of the world as an experience I assure(!), but when you see this as standard in high class restaurants it is very noticeable when not done), the butter was hard, there was a longer than normal wait for the food menus (especially as there were only a few tables on this Saturday afternoon taken) and we were overcharged roughly £70.
+Ultra picky points include napkins not being refolded when away from the table (not the end of the world as an experience I assure(!), but when you see this as standard in higher echelon restaurants it is very noticeable when not done), the butter was hard, there was a longer than normal wait for the food menus (especially as there were only a few tables on this Saturday afternoon taken) and we were overcharged roughly £70.
 Stupidly I didn’t check the bill at the end of the meal and only noticed this afterwards, but the management were very good about it and addressed all on the Monday morning refunding where necessary.

 A grand building, fine interior with some finely crafted dishes that were indeed pleasant and clearly has some more to offer.
 I would not be suprised in the slightest if this picks up a Michelin star in the 2018 guide later this year (Nov 17) and am sure time will bring more stability to the overall show in due course.